NolanAguirre/MathWebsite/README.md

 # MathWebsite
-Practice math website, link is on the github page somewhere
+Practice math website, link is on the github page somewhere, mainly for fun.